British Film Institute

 The British Film Institute (BFI) is a film and television charitable organisation which promotes and preserves independent and mainstream filmmaking and television in the United Kingdom.
 The BFI uses funds provided by the National Lottery to encourage film production, distribution, and education.
 It is sponsored by the Department for Culture, Media and Sport, and partially funded under the British Film Institute Act 1949.

 Activities

 Purpose

-The BFI was established in 1933 to encourage the development of the arts of film, television and the moving image throughout the United Kingdom, to promote their use as a record of contemporary life and manners, to promote education about film, television and the moving image generally, and their impact on society, to promote access to and appreciation of the widest possible range of British and world cinema and to establish, care for and develop collections reflecting the moving image history, heritage and culture of the United Kingdom.
+The BFI was established in 1933 to encourage the development of the arts of film, television and the moving image throughout the UK to promote their use as a record of contemporary life and manners, to promote education about film, television and the moving image generally, and their impact on society, to promote access to and appreciation of the widest possible range of British and world cinema and to establish, care for and develop collections reflecting the moving image history, heritage and culture of the United Kingdom.